SymfonyCasts/messenger/sfcasts/message-class.md

-# Message Class

-Coming soon...

-Messenger is what's known as a Message Bus, which is kind of this generic tool

-that can be used to do a couple of different patterns and we're going to talk about all of them.
-They are Command Buses, Query buses and Event buses and they all kind of have subtle differences, but they all kind of are the same basic idea.
-The first one and probably the most common one is going to be the command bus.
-Many of the command bus is that instead of just doing work inside of your controller, or even if we moved all of this into a service, instead of just doing work in one place, what you're gonna do is you're going to create first a Message and then second a Message Handler.
-So this idea of, of um, I've, uh, first creating a message which sort of describes your intent of what you want to happen.
-Like I want to add Ponka got to an image and then having something else that reads that message and does the work.
-That's called a command Bus pattern.
-And it's just a nice way to organize your code.
-Not even thinking about asynchronous or anything like that.
-So here's how

-command bus pattern works inside my `src/` directory.
-It doesn't matter anywhere, but I'm going to create a new `Message/` directory inside of there.
-A new class in this class can be called anything I want and they can look like anything you want.
-This is our message class or command class.
-I'm going to say `AddPonkaToImage` cause that's the, that's describing the intent of what we want to have happen and written here instead of here, I'm going to do nothing else right now it's just going to be an empty class.
-As you'll see in a few minutes, this class can contain any information that we want to tell to the handler.
-Okay, so step two was always then did create a handler that's actually going to do the work.
-So once again, this class and go anywhere, I'm going to put it in instead of a `MessageHandler/` directory, this class can be called anything.
-They'll commonly, it's going to be called `AddPonkaToImageHandler`

-In this pattern is usually one message class is connected to one handler specifically and for reasons that I'll explain in a second.
-The handler class needs to implement `MessageHandlerInterface` and that's actually a um, a marker interface.
-There's nothing inside of it.
-It doesn't actually make us have to implement any methods.
-One method that you are going to need to actually make this work is `public function __invoke()` and very importantly that needs to accept a one argument which needs ie the exact type hint of the message class.
-So `AddPonkaToImage $addPonkaToImage` instead of here.
-I'm just going to `dump()`.
+# Message, Handler & the Bus

+Messenger is what's known as a "Message Bus"... which is kind of a generic tool that can be used to do a couple of different, but similar design patterns.
+For example...
+Messenger can be used as a "Command bus", a "Query bus", an "Event bus" *or*... a "School bus".
+Oh... wait... that last one was never implemented... ok, it can be used for the first three.
+Anyways, if these terms mean absolutely *nothing* to you... great!
+We'll talk about what all of this means along the way.

+## Command Bus Pattern

+Most people will use Messenger as a "command bus"... which is sort of a design pattern.
+Here's the idea.
+Right now, we're doing all of our work in the controller.
+Well, ok, we've organized things into services, but our controller calls those methods directly.
+It's nicely-organized, but it's still basically procedural: you can read the code from top to bottom.

+With a command bus, you separate *what* you want to happen - called a "command" - from the code that *does* that work.
+Imagine you're working as a waiter or waitress at a restaurant and someone wants a pizza margherita... with extra fresh basil!
+Mmm.
+Do you... run back to the kitchen and cook it yourself? *Probably* not...
+Instead, you write down the order.
+But... let's say instead, you write down a "command": cook a pizza, margherita style with extra fresh basil.
+Next, you "send" that command to the kitchen.
+And finally, some chef does all the magic to get that pizza ready.
+Meanwhile, you're able to take more orders and send more "commands" back to the kitchen.

+*This* is a command bus: you create a simple, informational command "cook a pizza", give it to some central "system"... which is given that fancy word "bus", and *it* makes sure that something sees that command and "handles" it... in this case, a "chef" cooks the pizza.
+And that central "bus" is probably smart enough to have different people "handle" different commands: the chef cooks the pizza, but the bar tender prepares the drink orders.

+## Creating the Command Class

+Let's recreate that *same* idea... in code!
+The "command" *we* want to issue is: add Ponka to this image.
+In Messenger, each command is a simple PHP class.
+In the `src/` directory, create a new `Message/` directory.
+We can put our command, or "message", classes anywhere... but this is a nice way to organize things.
+Create a new PHP class called `AddPonkaToImage`... because that describes the *intent* of what we want to happen: we want someone to add ponka to the image.
+Inside... for now... do *nothing*.

+A message class is *your* code: it can look *however* you want.
+More on that later.

+## Creating the Handler Class

+Command, done!
+Step 2 is to create the "handler" class - the code that will *actually* add Ponka to an image.
+Once again, this class can live anywhere, but let's create a new `MessageHandler/` directory to keep things organized.
+The handler class can *also* be called anything... but unless you *love* being confused... call it `AddPonkaToImageHandler`.

+Unlike the message, the handler class *does* have a few rules.
+First, a handler class must implement `MessageHandlerInterface`... which is actually *empty*.
+It's a "marker" interface.
+We'll talk about *why* this is needed in a bit.
+And second, the class must have a public function called `__invoke()` with a single argument that is *type-hinted* with the message class.
+So, `AddPonkaToImage`, then any argument name: `$addPonkaToImage`.
+Inside, hmm, just to see how this all works, let's `dump($addPonkaToImage)`.

+## Connecting the Message and Handler

-So the idea is on a very high level, what we're going to do inside of our code is we're going to create an `AddPonkaToImage` object and then we're going to tell messenger to process this.
-And when it does that messenger is very simply going to take this object and it's going to call our `__invoke()` method and pass it here.
+Ok, let's back up.
+On a high level, here's how this is going to work.
+In our code, we'll create an `AddPonkaToImage` object and tell messenger - the message bus - to "handle" it.
+Messenger will see our `AddPonkaToImage` object, go get the `AddPonkaToImageHandler` service, call its `__invoke()` method and pass it the `AddPonkaToImage` object.
+That's... all there is to it!
-And then we're going to do the work, sort of separating the intent from the actual work.

-Now just by creating those two classes, you can already go to over to your terminal here and run
+But wait... how does messenger know that the `AddPonkaToImage` object should be "handled" by `AddPonkaToImageHandler`?
+Like, if we had multiple command and handler classes, how would it know which handler handles which message?

+Find your terminal and run:

 ```terminal
 php bin/console debug:messenger
 ```

-And that's going to tell you all of the messages in the system that it sees and who handles them.
-So it says, look, if you dispatch an `AddPonkaToImage`, it's going to be handled by `AddPonkaToImageHandler` Now there's two reasons.
-The way the way that works is because of this `MessageHandlerInterface` that allows Symfony to basically know that this is a message handler.
-And the other thing it does is it looks for a method called `__invoke()`, and it reads the type hint.
-So Symfony knows that this handle, this class handles and `AddPonkaToImage`, thanks to this type.
-And you can totally customize this and call the method something else.
-But most of the time this is where you're gonna want to do.
-And it means you don't need any extra configuration.
-Now, if you're not familiar with the `__invoke()`, it's not really going to be important here, but that's actually a way where you can, if you have a class that has an `__invoke()` method that you then you can actually execute your class like a function, not actually important here, messenger and Messenger.
-We just decided that this would be the name of the method that your handler should have by default.

-All right, so we have our message class and we have our message handler.
-The last thing we need to do is actually tell a messenger, hey, I want you to do dispatch my message.
-So we're going to do that over here in `ImagePostController`.
-So here's our endpoint that actually uploads the image and then adds Ponka to it.
-So the Messenger ads one service to our system, which you can autowire via `MessageBusInterface`.

-Then down here, right above the punk of stuff, we will leave all of our existing logic loan for a second.
-I'm going to say `$message = new AddPonkaToImage()` and then `$messageBus->dispatch($message)`.
-And that's it.
-That's really, that's the only method on message, on message bus.
-So if everything worked correctly, this is actually the message bus and we'll see that we're passing an `AddPonkaToImage` and then simply call our handler.
-It's a really simple idea, just separating the intent of what we want to do from the actual work.
-All right, so let's try it back over here.
-I'll refresh the page just to be in case, just be safe.

-Then I will click to add on the thumbnail.
-When that finishes down here in my web, do you have to have our, I can see the uh, uh, profiler for that.
-So I'm going to hold command and opened that.
-And then down here, cause I dumped something in debug.
-There it is.
-You can see that the handler was called and it does have our `AddPonkaToImage`.
-So that's a really, really simple setup.
-What we're missing now is though we actually need to do the work inside of here.
-So our end goal is actually going to be to take out all of this code from our controller that previously did that work and move it into our handler.
-Let's do that next.
+This is an *awesome* command: it shows us a map of which handler will be called for each message.
+We only have 1 right now, but... yea, somehow it *already* knows that `AddPonkaToImage` should be handled by `AddPonkaToImageHandler`.
+How?

+It knows thanks to two things.
+First, that empty `MessageHandlerInterface` is a "flag" that tells Symfony that this is a messenger "handler".
+And second, Messenger looks for a method called `__invoke()` and reads the *type-hint* on its argument to know *which* message class this should handle.
+So, `AddPonkaToImage`.

+And yes, you can *totally* configure all of this in a different way, and even skip adding the interface by using a tag.
+We'll talk about some of this later... but it's usually not something you need to worry about.

+Oh, and if you're not familiar with the `__invoke()` method, ignoring Messenger for a minute, that's a magic method you can put on any PHP class to make it "executable": you can take an object and call it like a function... *if* it has this method.
+That detail is not important *at all* to understand Messenger, but it explains why this, otherwise "strange" method name was chosen.

+## Dispatching the Message

+Phew!
+Status check: we have a message class, we have a handler class, and thanks to some smartness from Symfony, Messenger knows these are linked together.
+The *last* thing we need to do is... actually send the command, or "message", to the bus!

+Head over to `ImagePostController`.
+This is the endpoint that uploads our image and adds Ponka to it.
+Fetch the message bus by adding a new argument with the `MessageBusInterface` type-hint.

+Then... right *above* all the Ponka image code - we'll leave all of that there for the moment - say `$message = new AddPonkaToImage()`.
+And then `$messageBus->dispatch($message)`.

+That's it! `dispatch()` is the *only* method on that object... it doesn't get any more complicated than this.

+So... let's try it!
+If everything works, this `AddPonkaToImage` object should be passed to `__invoke()` and then we'll dump it.
+Since this will all happen on an AJAX request, we'll use a trick in the profiler to see if it worked.

+Head back and refresh the page... just to be safe.
+Upload a new photo and... when it finishes, down on the web debug toolbar, hover over the arrow icon to find... nice!
+Here is that AJAX request.
+I'll hold Command and click the link to open it in a new tab.
+This is the profiler for that AJAX request.
+Click the "Debug" link on the left.

+Ha!
+There it is!
+This shows us that our `dump()` code *was* executed during the AJAX request!
+It worked!
+We pass the message to the message bus and then it calls the handler.

+Of course... our handler doesn't *do* anything yet.
+Next, let's move all of the Ponkafication logic from our controller into the handler.